For developers interested in expanding

-- Unittests are required for all new modules and methods.
-The only way to minimize code regression is to ensure that all code are well-tested.
-If the maintainer cannot test your code, the contribution will be rejected.
+- Unit tests are required for all new modules and methods.
+The only way to minimize code regression is to ensure that all code is well tested.
+Untested contributions will not be accepted.

-- Python PEP 8 code style.
+Python PEP 8 code style.
 We allow a few exceptions when they are well-justified (e.g., Element’s atomic number is given a variable name of capital Z, in line with accepted scientific convention), but generally, PEP 8 must be observed.
 Code style will be automatically checked for all PRs and must pass before any PR is merged.
 To aid you, you can install and run the same set of formatters and linters that will run in CI using

-- Documentation required for all modules, classes and methods.
-In particular, the method docstrings should make clear the arguments expected and the return values.
-For complex algorithms (e.g., an Ewald summation), a summary of the alogirthm should be provided, and preferably with a link to a publication outlining the method in detail.
+- Documentation is required for all modules, classes and methods.
+In particular, the method doc strings should make clear the arguments expected and the return values.
+For complex algorithms (e.g., an Ewald summation), a summary of the algorithm should be provided and preferably with a link to a publication outlining the method in detail.